Puerto Rico Interstates

 - Relocation of PRI-2: Beginning at the intersection of present PRI-2 and PR-22 in San Juan, then westerly over PR-22 to the intersection of present PRI-2 in Arecibo.

 - Elimination of a portion of PRI-3: Eliminate the PRI-3 designation between the present terminus at Ceiba and the intersection with PR 194 south of Fajardo.

 - Extension of PRI-3: Beginning at the newly designated terminus of PRI-3 south of Fajardo, then southerly over PR 53 to the intersection of Gate “B” of the Roosevelt Roads Naval Base.

 On April 7, 2000, the Route Numbering subcommittee of AASHTO approved the extension of Interstate PRI-3 from the terminus of PRI-3 and a newly constructed facility in Ceiba, then southwesterly and southerly over the facility to the intersection of PR-30 in Humacao.

-* Regarding Interstate PR-3, the eastern endpoint and routing via Puerto Rico 3 or Puerto Rico 53 are ambiguous.
-Either it follows Puerto Rico 3 from Carolina to Ceiba via Fajardo, or it follows Puerto Rico 3 from Carolina to Fajardo, then Puerto Rico 53 from Fajardo to Humacao.
-The FHWA route log reflects mileage for the former routing, but an equally authoritative FHWA document on toll facilities has Interstate PR-3 ending at Humacao and including all of Puerto Rico 53 north of there (while carefully refraining from including the autopista segments open south of Humacao in Interstate PR-3).
+* Regarding Interstate PR-3, the eastern endpoint and routing via Primary Route 3 or Primary Route 53 are ambiguous.
+Either it follows Primary Route 3 from Carolina to Ceiba via Fajardo, or it follows Primary Route 3 from Carolina to Fajardo, then Primary Route 53 from Fajardo to Humacao.
+The FHWA route log reflects mileage for the former routing, but an equally authoritative FHWA document on toll facilities has Interstate PR-3 ending at Humacao and including all of Primary Route 53 north of there (while carefully refraining from including the autopista segments open south of Humacao in Interstate PR-3).

-Special thanks go to Oscar Voss for assisting AARoads with constructing this page.
+Special thanks go to Oscar Voss for assisting AARoads with compiling this page.